Read through each guide

-You need to calculate your own macros based on your age, weight and activity level.
-You do NOT have to follow the meal plan, it is intended to show you how to plan.
+You may follow the meal plan, but it is also intended to show you how to plan.
 For example, if you choose to eat only two meals and a snack, that is fine as long as you meet your macro requirements.
-If you like the meal plan, you may simply add or subtract foods or change portion sizes to meet YOUR requirements.
+You may simply add or subtract foods or change portion sizes to meet YOUR requirements.
 You can absolutely pick and choose items from the plan to put together your own day.
 The macros are listed next to all the foods, so you will have a lot to choose from.

-You will see that for each week, the meal plan contains both recipes and kitchen staples.
+You will see that there are recipes available in the portal.
 This is good for people who need variety to stay on track.
 You can decide which recipes work for you and how to incorporate them according to your macro requirements.
 If you are a creature of habit and choose to eat the same thing everyday on higher fat/lower carb days, that is absolutely fine.
 Remember, you want make this an easy lifestyle.
 I suggest adding batch cooking to your weekly routine.
 I batch cook my protein and always have prepped vegetables.
 This makes staying on track easy.
 When it's meal time, I simply grab my protein, my leafy greens and add my fat, such as high quality oil on my greens.

 A proven successful tool both for health and weightless is Intermittent Fasting.
 Please read the Intermittent Fasting section.
 It is highly recommended that you use this method in your program; it will enhance your results and benefit your health.

 At the end of the 6 week program, you should be at the point where you can put together your meals and know the macro counts of foods.